Diethood Ā» Ground Turkey Black Bean Enchiladas

 Instructions

-• Grease a 13x9 baking dish with cooking spray and set aside.
+• Preheat the oven to 400˚F. Grease a 13×9 baking dish with cooking spray and set aside.

-• Stir in beans, chicken broth, and lime juice, and bring to a boil; cook for 1 more minute, stirring frequently.
+• Mix in the beans, chicken broth, and lime juice, and bring to a boil; cook for 1 more minute, stirring frequently.
+Remove from heat.

-• Spread 1/2 cup enchilada sauce on the bottom of previously prepared baking sheet.
+• Spread 1/2 cup enchilada sauce on the bottom of the baking dish.

-• Garnish with sour cream and green onions.
+• Garnish with sour cream and green onions, and serve with lime wedges.

 Nutrition